-- 4.1 This section applies in respect of a transferable security or an approved moneymarket instrument ("such securities") that is issued by: - (a) the UK an EEA State; - (b) a local authority of the UK or an EEA State; - (c) a non-EEA State other than the UK; or - (d) a public international body to which the UK or one or more EEA States belong. - 4.2 Where no more than 35% in value of the Scheme Property is invested in government and public securities issued by any one body, there is no limit on the amount which may be invested in such securities in any one issue. - 4.3 The Company may invest more than 35% of the Scheme Property in government and public securities issued by or on behalf of or guaranteed by a single named issuer which may be one of the following: the governments of the United Kingdom and of a member state of the European Union or EEA (i.e. Austria, Belgium, Bulgaria,

-Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden); or by or on behalf of the Governments of Australia, Canada, Japan, New Zealand, Switzerland or the United States of America.
+- 4.1 In general not more than 35% in value of the property of the Company may be invested in transferable securities or approved money-market instruments ("such securities") that are issued or guaranteed by any one issuer provided that the issuers are among the following: - 4.1.1 the UK or an EEA State: - 4.1.2 a local authority of the UK or an EEA State; - 4.1.3 a non-EEA State other than the UK; or - 4.1.4 a public international body to which the UK or one or more EEA States belong. - 4.2 Subject to this restriction, there is no limit on the amount of the scheme property of the Company which may be invested in such securities issued by any one issuer or in any one issue. - 4.3 However, the Company may invest more than 35% of the Scheme Property in such securities issued by or on behalf of or guaranteed by a single named issuer which may be one of the following: the governments of the United Kingdom and of a member state of the European Union or EEA (i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden); or by or on behalf of the Governments of Australia, Canada, Japan, New Zealand, Switzerland or the United States of America.